 Explore Pre-Dental Implant Treatments at Parkview Dental

-The most common reason why patients are initially denied dental implant placement is jawbone deterioration.
+The most common reason why patients are denied dental implant placement is because of jawbone deterioration.
 The jawbone requires constant stimulation normally provided by healthy tooth roots.
-When a patient loses a tooth, the area of the jawbone that tooth used to sit in no longer gets the necessary stimulation.
-As a result, that portion of the jawbone will begin to deteriorate.
+When a patient loses a tooth, the area of the jawbone that the tooth used to sit in no longer gets the necessary stimulation.
+As a result, part of the jawbone will begin to deteriorate.

 Frequently Asked Questions